tonybwatson/tonybwatson.github.io/blog.md

+# **Tony Watson's Web Dev Bootcamp Blog**

-# The First Week
+## First Week
+### 8/25/2021

 ---

 Thus far, my first week hasn't been what I'd expected.
 I figured we'd be starting with HTML, CSS, something along those lines.

-I'm glad we're starting by getting familiar with the command line, Codeanywhere and Github.
+We're starting by learning to use the command line, Codeanywhere and Github.
 I knew absolutely nothing about any of these before we started, and after a bit of practice I'd consider myself "in need of tons more practice".

 No [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) here.